 Condensation on the windows of your home is a normal phenomenon.
 It happens when there is too much moisture in the air, and it appears as water droplets on the outside or inside of your windows.
 When this condensation freezes, it can cause damage to the window by cracking and breaking it.
 In mild weather and moist climates, you may notice very few condensation droplets on the window pane.
 However, if you live in a dry area with warm temperatures and there are high levels of humidity outside, you will be prone to more frequent occurrences of this issue and damage to your windows.

-Causes of condensation on windows
+Causes of condensation and mould on windows

 Below are some of the causes why condensation on windows happens: